cloud8421/claudio-ortolina.org/content/posts/ipad-retrospective.md

 I was happy to see that software had gotten better: Safari gained a desktop mode which supported all sorts of complex web apps, and all other apps improved to the point of being _at least_ usable (Google Docs, I’m looking at you).
 Notable mentions go to Agenda, Mindnode, and Fantastical, which set a very high bar for quality software in general.

 Later in the year, things started to calm down and even if I could use the Mac Mini, I would prefer the iPad.
 I invested in a desk stand which would let me prop it to a decent height, connect it to a good keyboard and mouse, and happily went about my work day.

+{{< image src="/img/an-ipad-retrospective/my-desk.jpg" alt="Photo of my desk showing the iPad with its stand, keyboard, and trackball" >}}

 ## Introspection